A guide to NMC Revalidation: everything you need to know

 NMC Revalidation requirements

-To go through the revalidation process, you have to meet several revalidation requirements.
-This is to prove to the NMC that your skills and knowledge are kept up to date and that you carry out efficient and more importantly safe practice.
+To complete the revalidation process, you must meet several requirements.
+These demonstrate to the NMC that your skills and knowledge are kept up to date and that you carry out safe, effective practice.

 These requirements include:

-• 450 practice hours (or 900 hours if you wish to renew 2 registrations e.g. for a nurse and a midwife)
+- 450 practice hours (or 900 hours if renewing two registrations, e.g. as a nurse and a midwife; or 1,350 hours for a triple registration)

 How to submit your application

-This account can also tell you when you need to renew your registration to let you know when your revalidation application is due.
+This account also shows your registration renewal date so you know when your revalidation application is due.
+Typically the 1st of the month in which your registration expires.

 Annual fee

-If you don’t pay your fee on time, your registration lapses and you won’t be able to work until you are readmitted which can take up to 6 weeks.
+If you don’t pay your fee on time, your registration lapses and you won’t be able to practise until you are readmitted, which can take up to 6 weeks.

 How to start your NMC Revalidation application

-• Contact details: This includes all the names and contact details of your reflective discussion partner and your confirmer
+- Contact details of your reflective discussion partner and your confirmer

-Every year the NMC selects a sample of different nurses, midwives and associates for an extra verification stage.
+Each year, the NMC selects a random sample of nurses, midwives, and nursing associates for additional verification.

 How to build a portfolio for NMC revalidation